jatinchowdhury18/modal-waterbottles/README.md

 The plugins in this repository are built using the [JUCE](https://github.com/WeAreROLI/JUCE) framework, specifically JUCE v5.4.4.
 Both plugins can be played through their on-screen keyboards, as well as through a connected MIDI keyboard.
+The plugins are currently available in the following formats: VST, VST3, AU, Standalone.
+To download the plugins see the [`Bin/` folder](./Bin/).

 ### WaterbottleSynth